UKCloud/documentation/articles/azure/azs-ref-overview.md

 - Consider use of temporary storage.

-- For some blob types, there is a difference in maximum storage between Azure and Azure Stack Hub.
+- For some blob types, there is a difference in maximum storage between public Azure and Azure Stack Hub.

 - No guarantees around IOPs.